Image by J-Photos on Unsplash

 The bad news is that the pesky laws of thermodynamics prevent many companies from being able to credibly pursue net-zero Scope 1 and 2 targets without the use of carbon offset programs.
 Steps can be taken to minimise the role of offsets for airlines, material extractives, energy companies, and other hard-to-abate sectors, but they will very likely remain part of the equation.

 The good news is that efforts are underway to address many of these issues.
-For example, blockchain solutions are being used to better ensure additionality and reduce double-counting;²⁰ satellites, high-resolution imaging, and artificial intelligence are being used to count trees and integrity and verify permanence;²¹ and environmental and Indigenous Peoples NGOs are creating new guidance to help companies improve the impact of their carbon credit-purchasing decisions.²² The Integrity Council for the Voluntary Carbon Market has also announced that it will launch a definitive set of global standards to establish a common benchmark for carbon credit quality in the third quarter of 2022.²³
+For example, blockchain solutions are being used to better ensure additionality and reduce double-counting;20 satellites, high-resolution imaging, and artificial intelligence are being used to count trees and integrity and verify permanence;21 and environmental and Indigenous Peoples NGOs are creating new guidance to help companies improve the impact of their carbon credit-purchasing decisions.22 The Integrity Council for the Voluntary Carbon Market will introduce labels enabling buyers to identify high-integrity carbon credits in Q3 this year.23

 In order to better ensure the credibility of any offset purchase, it is important to understand how the project you are supporting is contributing to the removal of emissions from the atmosphere, and you must have firm evidence to validate that understanding.
 Beyond taking additionality and the previous topics into consideration, here are some helpful things to keep in mind if pursuing carbon offsets: